COVID-19 DECISION-MAKERS

 We changed:

 We also added more customization options to the Trends chart tool to allow users to compare trend lines for more metrics, as well as to customize the time window shown.
+We received positive feedback on this in our parnerships channels once it went live.

 Other learnings for our user knolwedgebase: